-If the shift lever does not move from the "P" position with the brake pedal depressed and the release button pushed in when the ignition switch is in the "ON" position, refer to the "Shift lock release" section in this chapter.
+If the shift lever does not move from the "P" position with the brake pedal depressed and the release button pushed in, refer to the "Shift lock release" section in chapter 3.

 ▼ R (Reverse)

 This position is for backing the vehicle.